snowandsnow-snow/Mini-Project-2/README.md

 1. education: college VS. non-college
 2. month :special months (Mar. & Sep. & Otc. & Dec) VS. others
 ### Bivariate analysis of target versus categorical input variables
-Compare the target variale (yes/no) for each category of each variable using bar plot
+Compare the target variale (yes/no) for each category of each variable using bar plot.
 ### Bivariate analysis of target versus numerical input variables
-Compare the target variale (yes/no) for each variable using histogram
+Compare the target variale (yes/no) for each variable using histogram.

 ### Transform
 Try log transformation for some varible but only duration eliminetd some skew problem.
 But the log(duration) resulted in bad model results so finally give up.